 Salt intake at seashore survival activities

-The salt intake of a human in case of either a real survival situation or when living from the provisions of a shoreline by purpose, is of utmost importance to its health.
-In case too much salt is consumed, there are negative short-term effects on the body, like dehydration, swelling, and kidney damage.
+The salt intake of a human in case of an actual survival situation or when living from the provisions of a shoreline by purpose is of utmost importance to its health.
+If too much salt is consumed, the body has adverse short-term effects, like dehydration, swelling, and kidney damage.

-Salt (Sodium chloride NaCl) attracts water and holds it in the human cells.
-It disrupts osmosis.
-This causes dehydration and symptoms such as headache, fatigue, and muscle cramps.
-Swelling in feet, ankles, and legs is also due to retaining body fluid.
-Negative long-term effects are high blood pressure, osteoporosis, and possibly stomach cancer.
+Salt (Sodium chloride, NaCl) attracts water and holds it in human cells.
+It disrupts osmosis, which causes dehydration and symptoms such as headache, fatigue, and muscle cramps.
+Retaining body fluid also causes swelling in feet, ankles, and legs.
+Adverse long-term effects are high blood pressure, osteoporosis, and possibly stomach cancer.

-Health organizations recommend that healthy adults limit their sodium intake to 2,300 mg or less per day.
-Which is about 1 teaspoon of salt.
+Health organizations recommend that healthy adults limit their sodium intake to 2,300 mg or less per day, about one teaspoon of salt.
 See this link.
-Too much sodium in the body can be reduced by drinking excessive amounts of fresh water, exercising with drinking lots of water, and eating food with high potassium content.
+Too much sodium can be reduced by drinking excessive amounts of fresh water, exercising with lots of water, and eating food with high potassium content.

-In a survival situation on a shoreline, there will rarely be excessive amounts of freshwater available.
-But food with high potassium content is typically seafood.
-Most finfish have a 4 – 8 times higher potassium content compared to their sodium content.
+In a survival situation on a shoreline, excessive amounts of freshwater will rarely be available.
+However, food with high potassium content is typically seafood.
+Most finfish have a 4 – 8 times higher potassium content than their sodium content.
 The same goes for crayfish, clams, squid, mussels, and others.

 What are now possible salt sources when walking and living from a shoreline?
 These sources are salt-containing sea breeze, salt in seafood, and by drinking salty water.